paololapo/Dynamic_FC_analysis/README.md

 <p align="center">
   <img src="plots/limit_cycle.png" width="49%">
   <img src="plots/fixed_point.png" width="49%"> <br>
   <em>Figure 3.3: Comparison of the two behaviors in terms of simulated BOLD signals and static FC.
-Each column shows examples of the results of the MINDy model integration for a given $\sigma_\varepsilon$.
-The showed signals are just $5$ random time series from the $119$ available.</em>
+Each column shows examples of the results of the MINDy model integration for a given &sigma;<sub>&epsilon;</sub>.
+The showed signals are just 5 random time series from the 119 available.</em>
 </p>

 <br>

 <p align="center">
   <img src="plots/sigma.png" width="70%"> <br>
   <em>Figure 3.4: Full session FC and sigma.
-On the left, for each subject, the correlation between the FC obtained from the data and the simulated one as a function of the $\sigma_\varepsilon$.
+On the left, for each subject, the correlation between the FC obtained from the data and the simulated one as a function of the &sigma;<sub>&epsilon;</sub>.
 It is a measure of model performance.
-On the right, the violin plot of the correlation for $\sigma_\varepsilon=0.2$ for both behaviors: limit cycle (green) and fixed point (blue).</em>
+On the right, the violin plot of the correlation for &sigma;<sub>&epsilon;</sub>=0.2 for both behaviors: limit cycle (green) and fixed point (blue).</em>
 </p>

 <br>

 <p align="center">
   <img src="plots/eigenvalues.png" width="98%"> <br>
-  <em>Figure 3.6: Comparison of the two behaviors in terms of eigenvalues $\lambda$ of the linearized system around the corresponding equilibrium, and phase portrait of the two behaviors.
+  <em>Figure 3.6: Comparison of the two behaviors in terms of eigenvalues &lambda; of the linearized system around the corresponding equilibrium, and phase portrait of the two behaviors.
 For both classes of behavior, we show examples of the set of eigenvalues and the projection of the simulated time series onto the first 3 principal components.
 In the case of a limit cycle, periodic orbits link neighborhoods of two unstable fixed points.
 Otherwise, the systems converge to a single point.</em>
 </p>

 <br>

 <p align="center">
   <img src="plots/v_dist_mindy.png" width="80%"> <br>
   <em>Figure 3.8: Comparison between the distributions (kernel density estimations) obtained by MINDy and the experimental one.
-The simulations were computed with $\sigma_\varepsilon=0.2$.</em>
+The simulations were computed with &sigma;<sub>&epsilon;</sub>=0.2.</em>
 </p>

 <br>

 <p align="center">
   <img src="plots/sigma_dFC.png" width="80%"> <br>
   <em>Figure 3.9: For each range, two-sided Kolmogorov–Smirnov distances between the actual dFC speed distributions and the ones obtained by MINDy.
-The distances, treated as a function of the noise magnitude $\sigma_\varepsilon$, provide information about the model performances.
+The distances, treated as a function of the noise magnitude &sigma;<sub>&epsilon;</sub>, provide information about the model performances.
 This plot also highlights the differences between the two behaviors: convergence to a limit cycle (green) and to a fixed point (blue).</em>
 </p>

 <br>